 What was announced?

-The Federal Government has announced two ‘Investment Boosts’ that are available to small businesses with an aggregated annual turnover of less than $50 million in the 2022-23 Federal Budget.
+In the 2022-23 Budget, the Federal Government at the time announced two ‘Investment Boosts’ that are available to small businesses with an aggregated annual turnover of less than $50 million in the 2022-23 Federal Budget.
 The boosts will allow businesses to claim a 120% deduction for expenditure on training and technology costs.